niiknow/lambda-form/README.md

 - [x] Validate origin domain, recaptcha2, and honeypot
 - [x] Completely serverless, store form configuration and result on s3
 - [x] Email sent are replyable, e.g. emails are sent with 'Reply-To' header *as on behalf of* the Owner/Submitter
+- [x] One of the biggest advantage is that form fields are not hardcoded.
+It can take unlimited number of fields that are either *application/json or application/x-www-form-urlencoded*.
+At the moment, there is no defined strategy to accept file upload/binary or multipart/form-data form type.

 # Why S3 and not directly into some database or sqs/sns?
 Because it is serverless and event triggerable.
 SQS and SNS has a limit on the message size.